Challenges in Deploying Machine Learning: a Survey of Case Studies: Introduction

-To main contribution of our paper is to show that practitioners face challenges at each stage of the machine learning deployment workflow.
-This survey supports our goal to raise awareness in the academic community to the variety of problems that practitioners face when deploying machine learning, and start a discussion on what can be done to address these problems.
+The main contribution of our paper is to show that practitioners face challenges at each stage of the machine learning deployment workflow.
+This survey supports our goal to raise awareness in the academic community of the variety of problems that practitioners face when deploying machine learning and start a discussion on what can be done to address these problems.